Rahul Ravindran: Career

 In 2013, Rahul played a supporting role in the romantic comedy Vanakkam Chennai, featuring alongside Shiva and Priya Anand, with the film performing well at the box office.
 His Telugu releases in the year, Pelli Pustakam and Nenem…Chinna Pillana?, had significantly smaller budgets and did not fare as well.
 His 2014 release, Ala Ela became a sleeper hit at the box office, with the film earning audiences through positive word-of-mouth via social media.
 In 2015, he acted as childhood friends in the action entertainer Tiger with Sundeep Kishan followed the family entertainer, Srimanthudu which also stars with Mahesh Babu.
 In 2018, he then starred in the romance films Hyderabad Love Story and Howrah Bridge.
 He also won the National Film Award for Best Original Screenplay for his debut film Chi La Sow.
 Rahul Ravindran was seen in the Tamil and Telugu remakes of the Kannada film U Turn starring Samantha and Aadhi Pinisetty.

 In 2019, he directed Manmadhudu 2 was a failure.
 In 2021, he also starred with Nani and Sai Pallavi in Shyam Singha Roy.

-In 2023, he essay the role of the husband in the Tamil drama The Great Indian Kitchen, a remake of the Malayalam version was released to highly positive reviews from critics and audiences.
+In 2023, he played the role of the husband in the Tamil drama The Great Indian Kitchen, a remake of the Malayalam version was released to highly positive reviews from critics and audiences.
 In 2024, he made his Hindi debut in the action-thriller Jigra (2024), starring Alia Bhatt and Vedang Raina.